 This is particularly common among diabetic women as yeast feed on sugar, and diabetic women tend to have more glucose in their vaginal secretions.
 Seek help from your doctor if you notice any of these signs accompanied by discomfort. .

 If not dealt with appropriately, the bacteria can sometimes (rarely) trigger toxic shock syndrome.
-If you know your tampons have been in there for more than eight hours, or you cannot remember the last time you changed it, and if you have corresponding flu-like symptoms – you must see a doctor without further delay.
+If you want to know how to prevent vaginal odour, and know your tampons have been in there for more than eight hours, or you cannot remember the last time you changed it, and if you have corresponding flu-like symptoms – you must see a doctor without further delay.

 If your vaginal odor or urine smells bleachy or like ammonia, but there is no discomfort or discharge, you probably have nothing to worry about.
 The reason for the bleachy odor could be condoms or lubricants that you may have recently used.
 The smell, generally, fades away on its own.
 If it lingers for more than a day, you should consult your ob-gyn.